Three-year research program evaluates Vanguard's impact

 Evaluating Vanguard's impact

 Vanguard is one of the estimated 20,000 social enterprises in Australia that exist to create positive social impact, rather than private profit.
-Their specific purpose is to employ people, just like Margaret, with lived experience of mental illness – one of the most disadvantaged groups in our country when it comes to employment.
+Their specific purpose is to employ people, just like Margaret, with lived experience of mental illness – when it comes to employment.

 Vanguard was established after local communities in Toowoomba (QLD) were asked what they needed.
 People who had experienced mental illness were telling Luke Terry - then the CEO of local mental health organisation, Toowoomba Clubhouse, and now Director (and Founder) of Vanguard - that they needed paid work.